EvelynPloetz/Deep-LASI/docs/source/installation.rst

       pyversion 'your/path/to/python/python.exe'

 Installing Python packages on Windows

 ~~~~~~~~~
+**TensorFlow**
-The TensorFlow package needs to be installed for the Python environment integrated into MATLAB.
+For deep learning features, the TensorFlow package needs to be installed for the Python environment integrated into MATLAB.
 The easiest way to install TensorFlow is to open the windows command prompt by presssing Win + R to open the Run box, then type "cmd" and hit Enter to open it or pressing Win + X (or right-click the Start button) and choose Command Prompt from the menu.
 Next, enter the following command: